An important cause of unexplained Infertility, unexplained IVF failure and Recurrent Pregnancy Loss (RPL).

-Use of Medications in the Treatment of IID
+Medications in the Treatment of IID

 - Intralipid (IL) Therapy:

-Since the down-regulation of NKa through IL (or IVIg) therapy can take several weeks to become detectable, it follows that there is really no benefit in trying to assess the potential efficacy of such treatment by retesting NKa in the laboratory after adding IL (or IVIg) to the sample.
+Since the down-regulation of NKa through IL therapy can take several weeks to achieve, there is in reality no benefit in trying to assess the potential efficacy of such treatment by retesting NKa in the laboratory after adding IL to the sample.